V-MuthuKamalesh/Fake-Product-Review/README.md

 # Fake Product Review Detection
 The goal of this project is to develop a system that can accurately classify product reviews as either genuine or fake.
 This is achieved by training a Support Vector Machine (SVM) model on a labeled dataset of reviews.
-The project integrates a Gradio interface for user interaction, allowing users to input reviews and receive the model's classification output.
+The project integrates a Gradio interface for user interaction, allowing users to input reviews and receive the model's classification output.<br/>
 ![image](https://github.com/V-MuthuKamalesh/Fake-Product-Review/assets/156059656/827f8d0b-297f-4ed6-a248-ea8877d56781)

 ## Table of contents